JuliaData/CategoricalArrays.jl/README.md

 levels, without accessing the data at all.
-Another useful property is that integer indices referring to levels are preserved when adding or reordering levels: the order of levels exposed to the user by the `levels` function does not necessarily match these internal indices.
+Another useful property is that integer indices referring to levels are preserved when adding or reordering levels: the order of levels exposed to the user by the `levels` function does not necessarily match these internal indices, which are stored in the `index` field of the pool.
 This means a reordering of the levels is also an O(1) operation.
-On the other hand, deleting levels may change the indices and therefore require iterating over all elements in the array to update the references.
+On the other hand, deleting levels may change the indices and therefore requires iterating over all elements in the array to update the references.